dollodart/gssa/readme.md

 # Package Description

-This package is designed around Data Access Objects for the Google Scholar database through SerpAPI.
-It has to go through the public-facing Google Scholar search and so is limited in the queries, that is, it can only do word searches using the search bar (advanced search would be possible, but isn't supported here).
-All filtering, aggregating, and other applications are done with the DAO or some other data structures the DAO are converted to (see later).
+This package is designed around a Data Access Object for the Google Scholar database queried through SerpAPI.
+Queries go through the public-facing Google Scholar search and so are limited to word or term searches using the search bar (advanced search would be possible, but isn't supported here).
+All filtering, aggregating, and other transformations are done with the DAO or some other data structures the DAO are converted to (see Package Structure section).
 The DAO is the Publication class instance and its component class Citation and corresponds to an 'organic result' found through: